Mein Sehnen, mein Wähnen: Die Tote Stadt (Erich Korngold)

 February 2023

-A world-renowned interpreter of new works, Mr. Belcher created the roles of Inspector Kildare in Elizabeth Cree (Puts/Campbell) at Opera Philadelphia, James Addison III in The House Without a Christmas Tree (Gordon/Vavrek) at Houston Grand Opera (released on the Pentatone label), Lord Bellingham in The Scarlet Letter (Laitman) at Opera Colorado (released on the Naxos label), Brian Castner in The Long Walk (Beck) with Opera Saratoga, and Robert Kennedy in Waiting for Miss Monroe (de Raaff) for his debut at The Netherlands Opera and Holland Festival.
-Other world premiere roles include John Brooke in Adamo’s Little Women (released on the Ondine label and recorded by PBS’ Great Performances), Andy Warhol in Daughterty’s Jackie O (released by Decca on the Argo label), and multiple roles in Machover's Resurrection (released on the Ondine label), all with Houston Grand Opera.
-Additionally, he created the role of Alfred Stieglitz in the world premiere of Today it Rains (Kaminsky/Campbell/Reed) with Opera Parallèle.
+Mr. Belcher has made an indelible impact on contemporary opera.
+Mr. Belcher created the roles of Inspector Kildare in Puts/Campbell’s Elizabeth Cree at Opera Philadelphia, James Addison III in Gordon/Vavrek’s The House Without a Christmas Tree at Houston Grand Opera and released on the Pentatone label; Lord Bellingham in Laitman/Mason’s The Scarlet Letter at Opera Colorado and released on the Naxos label, Brian Castner in Beck/Fleischmann’s The Long Walk with Opera Saratoga, Alfred Stieglitz in Kaminsky/Campbell/Reed’s Today it Rains with Opera Parallèle, and Robert Kennedy in de Raaff’s Waiting for Miss Monroe for his debut at The Netherlands Opera and Holland Festival.
+World premiere roles with Houston Grand Opera include John Brooke in Adamo’s Little Women released on the Ondine label and recorded by PBS’ Great Performances, Andy Warhol in Daugherty’s Jackie O released by Decca on the Argo label, and multiple roles in Machover's Resurrection released on the Ondine label.

-Mr. Belcher is similarly celebrated for his talent in bringing Rossini's music to life, with a strong association to the characters of Dandini in La Cenerentola, Figaro in Il barbiere di Siviglia, and Taddeo in L’italiana in Algeri.
-His performances of these dynamic roles have been seen at prestigious venues such as San Francisco Opera, Opera Philadelphia, Arizona Opera, Opera Colorado, Utah Opera, Portland Opera, Lyric Opera of Kansas City, Florentine Opera, among others.
+Mr. Belcher is similarly celebrated for his talent in bringing Rossini's music to life, with a strong association to the characters of Dandini in La Cenerentola, Figaro in Il barbiere di Siviglia, and Taddeo in L’italiana in Algeri, with houses including San Francisco Opera, Opera Philadelphia, Arizona Opera, Opera Colorado, Utah Opera, Portland Opera, Lyric Opera of Kansas City, Florentine Opera, the New National Theatre, Tokyo, and Houston Grand Opera.

-No stranger to the concert stage, Mr. Belcher made his Carnegie Hall debut as a soloist in Vaughan Williams’ Dona Nobis Pacem with the New York Choral Society.
-Additional concert highlights include performing Carmina Burana and Copland’s Old American Songs with the Pacific Symphony, Beethoven’s Missa Solemnis with the Brazos Valley Symphony Orchestra, a concert of Opera Favorites with the Houston Symphony Orchestra, and an all-Bernstein concert as well as a “Night in Vienna” themed program with the National Symphony Orchestra.
-His accomplishments extend to recording the world premiere of Saariaho’s chamber piece Sombre for Rothko Chapel with Da Camera of Houston, which marked his second collaboration with Saariaho after recording the leading role of Jaufré Rudel in her first opera L’amour de loin with Kent Nagano and Harmonia Mundi.
-Opera News praised his portrayal of Jaufré, stating, “Belcher gives a powerful, convincing portrayal of Jaufré, capturing expertly the troubadour’s mercurial disposition.”
-This recording garnered several accolades, including the 2010 Grammy Award for Best Opera Recording, the Diapason d’Or by Diapason in France, and a nomination for Best Opera Recording by Gramophone.
+Mr. Belcher made his Carnegie Hall debut as a soloist in Vaughan Williams’ Dona Nobis Pacem with the New York Choral Society.
+Additional concert highlights include Carmina Burana and Copland’s Old American Songs with the Pacific Symphony, Beethoven’s Missa Solemnis with the Brazos Valley Symphony Orchestra, and concerts with the Houston Symphony Orchestra, and National Symphony Orchestra.
+He recorded the world premiere of Saariaho’s Sombre for Rothko Chapel with Da Camera of Houston, as well as the leading role of Jaufré Rudel in her L’amour de loin with Kent Nagano and Harmonia Mundi, for which Opera News writes: “Belcher gives a powerful, convincing portrayal of Jaufré, capturing expertly the troubadour’s mercurial disposition.”
+This recording won the 2010 Grammy Award for Best Opera Recording, the Diapason d’Or by Diapason in France, and a nomination for Best Opera Recording by Gramophone.

-Mr. Belcher made his highly acclaimed European debut with the Staatstheater Stuttgart in Reinhard Keiser’s Masaniello Furioso.
-Other European engagements featured him as Ned Keene in Peter Grimes with the Grand Théâtre de Genève, Jaufré Rudel in L’amour de loin at Berlin’s Maerzmusik Festival with the Deutsche Symphonie Orchester, Gunther in Sacré Siegfried at the Opéra National de Montpellier, Guglielmo in Così fan tutte at Garsington Opera and London’s Barbican Center, the baritone soloist in staged performances of Carmina Burana with the St. Gallen Festspiele, Securo in the world premiere of Koukourgi (Cherubini) with the Stadttheater Klagenfurt (released on ArtHaus DVD), and the title role of Imeneo with Opera Ireland.
+Mr. Belcher made his European debut with the Staatstheater Stuttgart in Reinhard Keiser’s Masaniello Furioso.
+Other European engagements featured him as Ned Keene in Peter Grimes (Grand Théâtre de Genève), Jaufré Rudel in L’amour de loin (Maerzmusik Festival with the Deutsche Symphonie Orchester), Gunther in Sacré Siegfried (Opéra National de Montpellier), Guglielmo in Così fan tutte (Garsington Opera and London’s Barbican Center), the baritone soloist in staged performances of Carmina Burana (St. Gallen Festspiele), Securo in the world premiere of Cherubini’s Koukourgi (Stadttheater Klagenfurt - released on ArtHaus DVD), and the title role in Imeneo (Opera Ireland).